marek-chadim/marek-chadim/README.md

 ### Hi there👋, I'm probably

 ## 🏗️ Mastering Metrics
-- 📈 Studying Statistics & 🎲 Building on Bayesics (R),
+- 🎲 Building on Bayesics, and
+- 📈 Strengthening Statistics in R;
-- ➕ ➖ Not Negleting Numerics (Julia),
+- ➕ ➖ Not Negleting Numerics in Julia;
-- 💻 Programming (Python).
+- 💻 Programming in Python.

 ## 🏫
 - 🐣 BSc in Economics @ IES Charles University 🇨🇿